 - Use of Invalid Carriages on Highways Regulations 1988

 The legislation says that public buildings must have disabled access, including access for mobility scooters.

-Unfortunately, if you have a large mobility scooter you may struggle to get around our libraries as they're usually designed for wheelchairs or powered wheelchairs and smaller pavement mobility scooters.
+If you have a large mobility scooter you may struggle to get around our libraries.
+This is because they're normally designed for wheelchairs or powered wheelchairs and smaller pavement mobility scooters.

 If you plan to use a mobility scooter inside a library you must use a smaller folding scooter or compact pavement scooter (Class 2).
 It will be easier for you to move around in the library and safer for all customers using the building.